err with respect to the principle of all principles: that every originary

 Normativity and Values.
 Confronting contemporary research in meta-ethics and normative ethics, including philosophy of law and political theory, arguing for a) the Unity of Practical Reason; b) a phenomenological version of Axiological Cognitivism, in dialogue/dispute with Constructivism and Scepticism

 Social ontology and social cognition.
 Addressing both social ontology and collective intentionality topics (what are social entities, such as marriages and taxes, social acts such as promises and commands, plural subjects such as rock bands and governments, collective actions such as playing a piano-violin duet?), and dealing with social cognition and inter-subjective intentionality issues (such as empathy, sympathy, emotional contagion, etc.).
 Approaches and methods: phenomenology (in particular, eidetics), and analytical philosophy.

-This international workshop aims to bring different implementations of the phenomenological method to a common discussion, promoting interdisciplinary research.
+This international workshop aims at bringing different implementations of the phenomenological method to a common discussion, promoting interdisciplinary research.